 Daniil Medvedev will start off as the defending champion but it will be interesting to see if he can maintain some of the form he showed towards the latter end of the previous season.
 Some of the others in action could be Novak Djokovic, Rafael Nadal and Roger Federer while Andy Murray could make a return to this competition as well.

-The 2020 edition of the Shanghai Masters tennis begins on October 11 and will go till October 19 when the men’s singles final will be played.
-The qualifying rounds will be played before that leading up to the round one of the singles draw.
+The 2020 edition of the Shanghai Masters tennis was to begin on October 11 and go on till October 19 when the men’s singles final was to be played.
+The qualifying rounds were to be played before that leading up to the round one of the singles draw.